Hyaluronic Acid and Finger Nail/Toe Nail Health

-But there’s another approach—one that uses your body’s natural regenerative mechanisms improve nail health from the inside outward.
-To understand how this new approach works, we need to look at very special molecule called hyaluronic acid.
+But there’s another approach—one that uses your body’s natural regenerative mechanisms to improve nail health from the inside outward.
+To understand how this new approach works, we need to look at very special molecule called Hyaluronic Acid.

 What Is Hyaluronic Acid?

 Hyaluronic acid (HA) is a long-chain sugar molecule produced naturally by our bodies.
 Each molecule of this amazing substance has the ability to bind up to 1,000 times its weight in water!
 Plus, because HA moves freely through the intracellular space (the space between the cells of our bodies), it can transport this life-giving moisture to the places in the body where it’s most needed—including our skin, hair, and nails.

 HA does far more than shield the nail from external damage—it actually supports the nail structure and hydrates and softens the cuticle.